Family Law

 The term "permanent" alimony can be misleading.
 This support continues until certain events happen:

-Death of either spouse
+Death of either spouse.

-Remarriage of the recipient spouse
+Remarriage of the recipient spouse.

-Court-determined end date
+Court-determined end date.

-Major changes in financial circumstances
+Major changes in financial circumstances.

 The courts give permanent support mostly after marriages lasting 20 years or more.
 This happens when one spouse cannot support themselves due to age, health issues, or being out of work for many years.
+In some jurisdictions, this may be referred to as indefinite support.

 Reimbursement for financial contributions

 Reimbursement alimony pays you back for investing in your spouse's education, career growth, or professional development.
 You usually get this money as a single payment or in limited installments.
 This type of support recognizes cases where you helped your spouse through school or training that boosted their earning power.
 The divorce happened before you could benefit from this investment.
+This form of alimony is sometimes referred to as compensatory spousal support.

 Conclusion